Fertiliser - A Sustainable Future

 Clovers can fix huge amounts of nitrogen when growing conditions are optimum.
 Ideally aim for 6.5 pH, 2.5 Potassium Index and 2.5 Phosphorous Index.
 Sulphur levels are now limiting growth on many farms consequently sulphur should be applied regularly as part of the fertiliser programme.
 Good drainage and soil aeration is extremely beneficial to clover growth as well as increasing grass growth, reducing nutrient loss, increasing organic matter reserves and earth worm numbers.

-Recently introduced biological products to treat slurry are rapidly gaining favour as a means of making better use of nutrients in farm slurry as well as reducing both labour costs and pollution.
+Biological products to treat slurry such as Slurry-Ultra are rapidly gaining favour as a means of making better use of nutrients in farm slurry as well as reducing both labour costs and pollution.
 These products can dramatically reduce nitrogen losses from slurry as well as preventing the formation of thick crusts on slurry, greatly reducing or eliminating the costs involved in stirring.
 The bacteria in slurry inoculants digest fibre in the slurry and convert nitrogen from ammonia to microbial protein greatly reducing losses of nitrogen to the air.
 Also since the slurry becomes much more liquid, less power is required for stirring and spreading.

 Inoculant treatment of slurry with RWN Slurry-Ultra is an economic, simple efficient means of reducing nutrient loss from stored slurry in order to preserve nutrients for crop growth with a consequent reduction in the purchase of fertiliser.